MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-before-you-get-started.md

 ### Validate certificates

-Before deploying the app service resource provider, you should [validate the certificates to be used](azure-stack-validate-pki-certs.md#perform-platform-as-a-service-certificate-validation) by using the Azure Stack Readiness Checker tool available from the [PowerShell Gallery](https://aka.ms/AzsReadinessChecker).
-The Azure Stack Readiness Checker Tool validates that the generated PKI certificates are suitable for app services deployment.
+Before deploying the App Service resource provider, you should [validate the certificates to be used](azure-stack-validate-pki-certs.md#perform-platform-as-a-service-certificate-validation) by using the Azure Stack Readiness Checker tool available from the [PowerShell Gallery](https://aka.ms/AzsReadinessChecker).
+The Azure Stack Readiness Checker Tool validates that the generated PKI certificates are suitable for App Service deployment.

-As a best practice, when working with any of the necessary [Azure Stack PKI certificates](azure-stack-pki-certs.md), you should plan to leave enough time to test and reissue certificates if necessary.
+As a best practice, when working with any of the necessary [Azure Stack PKI certificates](azure-stack-pki-certs.md), you should plan enough time to test and reissue certificates if necessary.

 ## Virtual network